Higor-Dinis/Elliptic/docs/Concepts.md

 ### No Special Types

-In the Eliptic language, there are no exceptions, optional types, or variant types.
+In the Elliptic language, there are no exceptions, optional types, or variant types.
 If a piece of code needs to exchange data with another, it has to be using a normal type.

 See this C++ code: